julianofhernandez/CSC173-Interactive/README.md

  - [ ] Write up @Julian
   - A rationale for your design decisions.
 How did you choose your particular visual encodings and interaction techniques?
 What alternatives did you consider and how did you arrive at your ultimate choices?

+  **For our interactive design we wanted to start off by replicating the interactive map that we had created in Tableau, but with new features so that it actually was useful.
+Becuase of our past experience with this dataset and how unclean it is, we started off with writing a custom Python script that read  the businesses.json file, parsed it for all the businesses in Santa Barbara then output to a new JSON file. yelp_filtered_to_santa_barbara.json is (3840/150346) = 0.03% of the lines that were in yelp_academic_dataset_business.json.
+After this we chose attributes, we needed to include latitude/longitude for it to be a map, then chose number of reviews and average rating as the two key factors that people would look for.
+For our interactive techniques we wanted sliders to control the review count and average stars.
+Most importantly, we wanted to include a search feature so that specific businesses could be searched for a locations compared.**

   - An overview of your development process.
 Describe how the work was split among the team members.
 Include a commentary on the development process, including answers to the following questions: Roughly how much time did you spend developing your application (in people-hours)?
 What aspects took the most time?

+  Because we needed to coordinate 4 people...

 Julian 6h for setting up base layer and coordinate translation.